What Is a CNC Machine?

 A monitor is used to display programs, commands, and other useful data of the CNC machine.

-This lathe provides additional grip to the workpiece when performing operations such as noodling, threading, turning, part of a CNC machine.
+This lathe, which includes essential cnc lathe machine parts, provides additional grip to the workpiece when performing operations such as noodling, threading, and turning, part of a CNC machine.
 Support is provided on the end surfaces of the workpiece.

 #10.
 Tailstock Quill